bunty19/free-iptv-channels/README.md

 ### Script Access URL

 Use the following URL to access the hosted script.
-Replace the `ADD_REGION` and `ADD_SERVICE` placeholders with your desired parameters.
+Replace the `ADD_REGION` and `ADD_SERVICE` placeholders with your desired values.

 `https://tinyurl.com/multiservice21?region=ADD_REGION&service=ADD_SERVICE`